-- Content - being exposed to illegal, inappropriate or harmful material - Contact being exposed to harmful interactions with other usersConduct - Personal online behaviours that increases the likelihood of or actually causes harm. - Commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams.
-We will report any concerns to the Anti-Phishing Working Group (https://apwg.org/). - 'Consensual and non consensual sharing of nude images ('Sexting')
+- Content being exposed to illegal, inappropriate or harmful material - Contact being exposed to harmful interactions with other users Conduct Personal online behaviours that increases the likelihood of or actually causes harm. - Commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+We will report any concerns to the Anti-Phishing Working Group (https://apwg.org/). - Consensual and non-consensual sharing of nude images ('Sexting')

 Creating and sharing sexual photos and videos of under-18s is illegal.
-Sharing youth produced sexual imagery, which is commonly known as 'sexting' covers the incidents where produced by the UK Council for Child Internet Safety (UKCCIS) 'Sexting in schools and colleges'.
+Sharing youth produced sexual imagery, which is commonly known as 'sexting' covers the incidents where: